 With respect to the value of your personal injury case if taken to trial by our firm, the results are even more difficult to predict.
 That value of your case is that value placed on it by 12 California Jurors in State Court and 6 Jurors in Federal Court.
 They decide together how much money to award you for your injuries.
 Accordingly, the value ranges for the exact same injury with similar facts vary widely depending upon who those jurors are.
 Jurors bring with them, just as all of us do, their own personal biases that can either help or hurt you.
 If you are like many of us, you still want some data, something to give you some idea of what juries are awarding in personal injury cases in California.
 In 2007 - certainly a while ago but this is the data we have and we don't think things have changed much - a company that analyzes jury verdicts in personal injury cases did a study that found that the nationwide median jury award in a personal injury case was $38,461 and the nationwide plaintiff recovery probability was 55 percent.
-The percentage relating to probability of recovery has dropped over the years due to many factors but now it is believed to be closer to 46 percent.
+The percentage relating to the probability of recovery has dropped over the years due to many factors but now it is believed to be closer to 46 percent.
 The average jury award in California car accident personal injury cases was $11,277.
 The most likely explanation for this is that the insurance companies have targeted certain types of cases to take to trial based on the percentage of likelihood based on past case results that a defense verdict will be the result.

 What does this data mean for your case?
 Virtually nothing.
 If this data is discouraging to you regarding the value of your personal injury case, you might be comforted that Benjamin P. Tryk, prior to forming Tryk Law previously worked for dozens of insurance companies.
 During his tenure as a partner for a large statewide insurance defense firm, Ben was exposed to how insurance companies evaluate a liability position, how they calculate potential settlement value, how they calculate risk in addition to defense tactics and many other nuances that may benefit you and your case whether it settles or proceeds to trial.
 A good well-prepared California Personal Injury Lawyer (and there are many good injury attorneys in California) that meticulously prepare a case and present it honestly and fairly to a jury typically get much better jury awards than those who do not.

-Our firm handles several Whiplash Injury cases and we know many people, family, friends, former and current clients that have been effected by significant Whiplash Injuries.
+Our firm handles several Whiplash Injury cases and we know many people, family, friends, former and current clients that have been affected by significant Whiplash Injuries.
 Soft Tissue or Whiplash Injuries may also be the beginning of injuries that are much more serious than you would expect.
 This happens to an extent that is far more common than most people realize.

 Medical science is beginning to realize this.
-A new study in the
+A new study in the "Journal Brain Injury”

-which is a peer reviewed monthly publication on issues relating to the brain, highlights the frequency with which brain injury can occur in whiplash injury car accident cases.
+which is a peer-reviewed monthly publication on issues relating to the brain, highlights the frequency with which brain injury can occur in whiplash injury car accident cases.
 The study looked at 1,200 MRIs in neck pain patients and found that those patients suffering from whiplash were more likely to have anatomical changes to the brain called Chiari Malformation.
 In whiplash car injury victims, the bottom part of the brain dipped through an opening in the base of the skull after a whiplash injury, causing a brain injury in 23% of the whiplash cases studied.
 This translates to a lot more brain injuries from whiplash car accidents than even accident lawyers who are aggressively taking whiplash injury cases ever imagined.
 So few patients ever get a brain MRI that would uncover a Chiari Malformation.

 There are also serious neck injuries that linger after whiplash accidents for reasons we just don't yet understand.
 For all that medical science has accomplished, doctors still don't understand enough about these injuries to the spine to understand exactly why some people have prolonged and permanent injuries from even relatively low-speed car accidents.
 In these type of case, we take every case with the assumption that it will go to trial given the stance that insurance companies take regarding these cases.
 One factor that really can make or break this type of case is whether our client is what type of client we have.
-Essentially, what we are looking for in these cases to take to trial is an “exceptional and likeable plaintiff”.
+Essentially, what we are looking for in these cases to take to trial is an “exceptional and likable plaintiff”.